 Class variables

-: Indicates whether the field is required, here set totrue
+$fieldname: Stores the field name, here“select-post”.$isRequired: Indicates whether the field is required, here set totrue.

 Class constructor